The Best Moments From Prince Harry and Meghan Markle’s Royal Wedding

 The sermon from Bishop Michael Curry.

-During the ceremony, Bishop Michael Bruce Curry of Chicago delivered a brilliant and impassioned address that drew laughs and tears.
+During the ceremony, the Most Reverend Michael Bruce Curry of Chicago delivered a brilliant and impassioned address that drew laughs and tears.
 He quoted Martin Luther King Jr. and talked about the importance of love.
 “There’s power in love.
 Do not underestimate it.
 Anyone who has ever fallen in love, knows what I mean.
 But think about love in any form or experience of it.
 It actually feels good to be loved, and to express love.
 There is something right about it.
 And there’s a reason,” he said.

 We can’t forget the vows, of course.